 - if you have allergies to medicines, foods, or other substances

 - if you or a family member has a history of bipolar disorder (manic-depression), other mental or mood problems, suicidal thoughts or attempts, or alcohol or substance abuse

-- if you have a history of seizures, high or low blood pressure, liver problems, or bleeding problems
+- if you have a history of increased eye pressure or glaucoma, seizures, high or low blood pressure, liver problems, or bleeding problems

 - if you are dehydrated, have low blood sodium levels, or drink alcohol

 - if you are taking a medicine that contains methylene blue

 Some MEDICINES MAY INTERACT with vortioxetine.
 Tell your health care provider if you are taking any other medicines, especially any of the following: